Ingeborg Bachmann: Lectures

-In the third lecture on Das schreibende Ich (The Writing "I") Bachmann addressed the question of the first-person narrator.
-She was concerned with the accountability and authority, the authenticity and reliability of a person of narrating a work.
-She distinguished between the unproblematic "I" in letters and diaries which conceal the person from the author, and the unproblematic "I" in memoirs.
-She argued that Henry Miller and Louis-Ferdinand Céline placed themselves and their own personal experience directly at the centre of their novels.
-She referenced Tolstoy's The Kreuzer Sonata and Dostoyevsky's The House of the Dead as first-person narrators of the inner story.
-She argued that narrators could provide a new treatment of time (for example Italo Svevo), of material (for example Proust) or of space (for example Hans Henny Jahnn).
-Bachmann asserted that in the modern novel the "I" had shifted and the narrator no longer lives the story, instead the story is in the narrator.
+In the third lecture, on Das schreibende Ich (The writing I), Bachmann addressed the question of the first-person narrator.
+She was concerned with the "accountability and authority, the authenticity and reliability, of the person in the position of narrating the work" (Achberger).
+She distinguished between the unproblematic "I" in letters and diaries, which conceals the person from the author, and the unproblematic "I" in memoirs, in which a "'naive' handling of the first person is requested (Achberger).
+She argued that Henry Miller and Céline placed "themselves and their personal experience directly at the centre of their novels" (Achberger).
+She referenced Tolstoy's The Kreutzer Sonata and Dostoyevsky's The House of Dead as first-person narrators of the inner story.
+She also argued that narrators could provide a new treatment of time (for example Italo Svevo), of material (for example Proust) or of space (for example Hans Henny Jahnn).
+According to Bachmann, in the modern novel the "I" had "shifted: the narrator no longer lives in the story, but rather, the story lives inside the narrator" (Achberger).

-In the fourth lecture Der Umgang mit Namen (The Close association with Names) Bachmann explored how names could have a life of their own.
+In the fourth lecture, Der Umgang mit Namen (The close association with names), Bachmann explored how names could have a life of their own.
 She discussed the use of names in contemporary literature.
-She identified "denied names" such as in Kafka's The Castle, "ironic naming" by Thomas Mann, "name games" in James Joyce's Ulysses and instances where the identity of the character is not secured by a name but by the context, such as in Faulkner's The Sound and the Fury.
+She identified "denied names" such as in Kafka's The Castle, "ironic naming" by Thomas Mann, "name games" in Joyce's Ulysses and instances where the identity of the character is not secured by a name but by the context, such as in Faulkner's The Sound and the Fury.

-In the fifth lecture on Literatur als Utopie (Literature as Utopia) she turned to the question of what makes literature utopian.
-She argued that it was the process that was set in motion in the writer and reader as a result of their interaction with literature that made a work utopian.
-She argued that literature could make us aware of the lack, both in the work and in our own world.
+In the fifth lecture on Literatur als Utopie (Literature as Utopia), she turned to the question of what makes literature utopian.
+She argued that it was the process that was set in motion in the writer and reader, as a result of their interaction with literature, which made a work utopian.
+She argued that literature could make us aware of a lack, both in the work and in our own world.
 Readers could remove this lack by giving the work a chance in our time.
-Thus she argued each work of literature is "a realm which reaches forward and has unknown limits".
-Bachmann's understanding of utopia as direction rather than a goal, and her argument that it was the function of literature to take an utopian direction stemmed from Robert Musil who had analysed European modernism in his dissertation on Ernst Mach.
+Thus she argued that each work of literature is "a realm which reaches forward and has unknown limits".
+Bachmann's understanding of utopia as a direction rather than a goal, and her argument that it was the function of literature to take an utopian direction, stemmed from Robert Musil, who had analysed European modernism in his 1908 dissertation on Ernst Mach, Beitrag zur Beurteilung der Lehren Machs (Contribution to the assessment of Mach's theories.